Bellawareness/pureprogress/README.md

-# Habit Tracker — Flask Backend
+# Habit Tracker with Flask Backend

 A Flask backend for the Learn Thyself habit tracker frontend.
 Provides endpoints to save and load daily habit data and is designed to integrate with the frontend served from the repository.